WSU-RAS/ras-object-detection/README.md

 ====================
 This is code for training a CNN for object detection for the RAS project using YOLO on darknet and generating a learning curve.
 Look in individual code files for more documentation.
 Below is the general process, though you will have to modify for your particular setup.

-First edit `config.py` to set which dataset you wish to work with.
-Note this is for both Bash and Python.
+### Capturing bag file of images on robot
+Bring everything up on the robot, e.g.:

+    roslaunch turtlebot_bringup minimal.launch
+    roslaunch turtlebot_bringup 3dsensor.launch
+    roslaunch turtlebot_teleop keyboard_teleop.launch

+To record the camera video:

+    rosrun image_view video_recorder image:=/camera/rgb/image_raw _filename:=video1.avi

+To record the camera images in a bag file:

+    rosbag record /camera/rgb/image_raw /camera/depth/image_raw

 ### Unbag the captured footage

     python unbagger.py datasets/NewDataset/ data.bag

+### Edit config

+Edit `config.py` to set which dataset you wish to work with.
+Note this is for both Bash and Python, so remember to make syntax work for both.

 ### Label the images
 Output a JSON file with all the images and no annotations yet.